DakshKK/BaseConverter/README.md

   - User can now convert using their own digit space, but only till a maximum of base `36`.
 (Base is case-sensitive, hence `A` and `a` are not same).
   - Base is defined as length of your digit space.
 Hence `'abcd1234'`, is Base `8`.
   - **Repeated characters in base, or sign in digit-space, will lead to error**.
+  - Program will calculate the base on its own for your given custom base input.

 ### EXAMPLES
   A working example is provided in the `example.py` script, which runs if the module name (**\_\_name__**) is **\_\_main__**.